Homeopathy: Provings

 Hahnemann began to test what effects various substances may produce in humans, a procedure later called "homeopathic proving".
 These tests required subjects to test the effects of ingesting substances by recording all their symptoms as well as the ancillary conditions under which they appeared.
 He published a collection of provings in 1805, and a second collection of 65 preparations appeared in his book, Materia Medica Pura (1810).

+Modern historians of medicine have noted that Hahnemann's provings relied primarily on subjective self-reported symptoms, a methodology that differed substantially from later standards of controlled clinical investigation.

 As Hahnemann believed that large doses of drugs that caused similar symptoms would only aggravate illness, he advocated for extreme dilutions.
 A technique was devised for making dilutions that Hahnemann claimed would preserve the substance's therapeutic properties while removing its harmful effects.
 Hahnemann believed that this process enhanced "the spirit-like medicinal powers of the crude substances".
 He gathered and published an overview of his new medical system in his book, The Organon of the Healing Art (1810), with a sixth edition published in 1921 that homeopaths still use today.